umelec/Teaching-HEIGVD-CM_WEBS-2015-Labo-Doc/src/index.md

 ---
-title: Awesome API
+title: Smart City
-baseline: myAwesomeBaseline
+baseline: This city needs you... become a hero and fix it !
 template: landing.jade
 menuIndex: 1
 ---